Free Virtual Summer Camps from Microsoft

 Get Windows 10 Pro if there is any chance this computer will be used in your work environment.
 Many tools that businesses use won’t run on Windows Home.

 Dimensions – a 12 or 13 inch screen is great for stowing in your bag and getting to your next meeting, but if your most important issue is a bigger screen for viewing space, then you should consider a 14 or 15 inch laptop.

 Weight – this is related to the size above, but also depends on whether you use a traditional hard drive or an SSD (Solid State Drive).
-More expensive laptops also tend to be lighter as they can use more expensive but very strong materials.
+As a result, more expensive laptops also tend to be lighter as they can use more expensive but very strong materials.

 Processor – buy at least an i5 processor.
-If you do a lot of graphics or intense spreadsheets, consider an i7 or better.
+However, if you do a lot of graphics or intense spreadsheets, consider an i7 or better.

 Memory/RAM – unless you are using the laptop just for internet access, get at least 16 GB of RAM.
 8 GB will be fine for cloud-based applications, but if you want to run Microsoft applications such as Word, Excel, PowerPoint you’ll be glad to have more.

 Storage/Hard Drive – we like SSDs and prices have come down.
 They are lighter, faster and more reliable than traditional (SATA) hard drives.